mackensen/recipes/one-shot-pasta.md

 - Salt and pepper
 - 3/4 teaspoon of minced garlic
 - 1/4 teaspoon of red pepper flakes
-- 1 tablespoon of tomatoes
+- 1/4 cup of green olives
 - Two splashes of olive oil
 - 1 teaspoon of basil